Lupus and the Liver

 “Hepatitis” simply means inflammation of the liver.
 Inflammation of the liver can also occur

-from medication, viral hepatitis B and C, alcohol, and genetic disorders.
+from medications, viral hepatitis B and C, alcohol, and genetic disorders.
 If an individual with

 lupus is tested for a liver disorder and the testing comes out negative for any of the